Selection and improvement of product formulae for best performance of quantum simulation: Background

 Given operators of the form $e^{cX}=I + cX + \frac{c^2}{2!}X^2 + \frac{c^3}{3!}X^3 + \cdots$ and $e^{d Y}=I + d Y + \frac{d^2}{2!}Y^2 + \frac{d^3}{3!}Y^3 + \cdots$ with $c,d$ scalar coefficients and $X, Y$ general operators, we describe this Taylor expansion up to order $k$ using an array encoding.
 First, write monomials composed of $X$ and $Y$ operators in lexicographical order and note that these operators can be mapped to binary numbers:

 To construct a bit string, we map each $X$ to 0 and each $Y$ to 1, then place a 1 on the left to flag the length of the string, as shown in the second line of \cref{eq:lexi}.
 Then, to obtain the operator products, simply remove the leading 1 and then map $0$ to $X$ and $1$ to $Y$.
 The empty string corresponds to the identity $I$.
 Now, to store the coefficients in a sum of products of $X$ and $Y$, convert each product to a binary integer as above, then store the coefficient in the corresponding location in a vector.
+This approach enables products of Taylor expansions of exponentials to be rapidly calculated.

 By way of illustration, consider the polynomial $10 I + 3X + 2Y + 2X^2 + YX$.
 This operator would be stored in an array as $[10,3,2,2,0,1,0,\cdots]$.
 In this way, any polynomial of $X$ and $Y$ can be efficiently stored in a vector.
 We denote this vector storing the coefficients of operators of order up to $k$ as $\mathrm{vec}_k[p(X,Y)]$, where $k$ denotes that the vector will only store the coefficients of the corresponding operators up to order $k$ (so a vector of length $2^{k+1}-1$) and $p(X,Y)$ is the polynomial in terms of $X$ and $Y$.